 "Just because I don't cry out doesn't mean they've left me."
 I murmured.
 "Nothing's changed.
 Sometimes, I can't be around you because you remind me too much of him."
 She flinched slightly, hurt, but I continued before she had a chance to make a rebuttal.
 "It's your eyes mostly.
 They're the same shade of blue as his was.
 And your fur is dark like his.
 Sometimes I look at you and you change right before my eyes."

 "Hige and Kiba are older and have been dealing with this since they were born."
 Snow retorted, leaning over to lick my ear soothingly.
-"You may be the most mature out of all of us, but you're still a kitten . . . or a pup, rather."
+"You may be the most mature out of all of us, but you're still just a kitten... or a pup, rather."

 "I'm hardly the most mature.
-But I suppose you're right."
+But I guess you're right."

 "Of course I'm right!"
 Snow said, humming in a soft, comforting kind of way that reminded me of a purr.
-She often exhibited feline tendencies when wolf, like purring or being far more graceful than any wolf I'd ever seen.
+She often exhibited feline tendencies while a wolf, like purring or being far more graceful than any wolf I'd ever seen.
 She was truly one of a kind.

 "Do you miss how things used to be?"
 I asked instead of answering her question, standing up and moving away from her slightly.
 "Before I ran away, I mean."